 - (a) 'Maintenance organisation exposition' means the document or documents that contain the material specifying the scope of work deemed to constitute approval and showing how the organisation intends to comply with MCAR-145.
-The organisation shall provide the CAA with a maintenance organisation exposition, containing the following information: - I. A statement signed by the accountable manager confirming that the maintenance organisation exposition and any referenced associated manuals define the organisation's compliance with MCAR-145 and will be complied with at all times.
-When the accountable manager is not the chief executive officer of the organisation then such chief executive officer shall countersign the statement; - 2. the organisation's safety and quality policy as specified by MCAR-145.A.65; - 3. the title(s) and name(s) of the persons nominated under MCAR-145.A.30(b); - 4. the duties and responsibilities of the persons nominated under MCAR-145.A.30(b), including matters on which they may deal directly with the CAA on behalf of the organisation; - 5. an organisation chart showing associated chains of responsibility between the persons nominated under MCAR-145.A.30(b); - 6. a list of certifying staff and Bl and B2 support staff; - 7. a general description of manpower resources; - 8. a general description of the facilities located at each address specified in the organisation's approval certificate; - 9. a specification of the organisation's scope of work relevant to the extent of approval; - 10. the notification procedure of MCAR-145.A.85 for organisation changes; - 11. the maintenance organisation exposition amendment procedure; - 12. the procedures and quality system established by the organisation under MCAR-145.A.25 to MCAR-145.A.90; - 13. a list of commercial operators, where applicable, to which the organisation provides an aircraft maintenance service; - 14. a list of subcontracted organisations, where applicable, as specified in MCAR-145.A.75(b); - 15. a list of line stations, where applicable, as specified in MCAR-145.A.75(d); - 16. a list of contracted organisations, where applicable. - (b) The exposition shall be amended as necessary to remain an up-to-date description of the organisation.
-The exposition and any subsequent amendment shall be approved by the CAA.
+The organisation shall provide the CAA with a maintenance organisation exposition, containing the following information: - A statement signed by the accountable manager confirming that the maintenance organisation exposition and any referenced associated manuals define the organisation's compliance with MCAR-145 and will be complied with at all times.
+When the accountable manager is not the chief executive officer of the organisation then such chief executive officer shall countersign the statement; - 2. the organisation's safety and quality policy as specified by MCAR-145.A.65; - 3. the title(s) and name(s) of the persons nominated under MCAR-145.A.30(b); - 4. the duties and responsibilities of the persons nominated under MCAR-145.A.30(b), including matters on which they may deal directly with the CAA on behalf of the organisation; - 5. an organisation chart showing associated chains of responsibility between the persons nominated under MCAR-145.A.30(b); - 6. a list of certifying staff and support staff and, if applicable, airworthiness review staff and staff responsible for the development and processing of the maintenance programme, with their scope of approval; - 7. a general description of manpower resources; - 8. a general description of the facilities located at each address specified in the organisation's approval certificate; - 9. a specification of the organisation's scope of work relevant to the extent of approval; - 10. the notification procedure of MCAR-145.A.85 for organisation changes; - 11.the maintenance organisation exposition amendment procedure;

+- 12.the procedures and quality system established by the organisation under MCAR-145.A.25 to MCAR-145.A.90 and any additional procedure followed in accordance with MCAR-M; - 13.a list of commercial operators, where applicable, to which the organisation provides an aircraft maintenance service; - 14.a list of subcontracted organisations, where applicable, as specified in MCAR-145.A.75(b); - 15. a list of line stations, where applicable, as specified in MCAR-145.A.75(d);

+16.a list of contracted organisations, where applicable.